 Penalties and Governance

 The penalty for non-conformance is a fine up to EUR60000 and or imprisonment.
-The body overseeing the regulations is the National Consumer Agency of Ireland.
+The body overseeing the regulations in Ireland is the CCPC .